Wildlife Hotline: (541) 241-8680

 - A front reception area for intake and education

-- A treatment room for exams, treatments, and surgical procedures
+- A treatment room for exams, treatments, lab diagnostics, and surgical procedures

 - An ICU for care and monitoring critical patients

-- Species specific recovery and care rooms where young can be safe and fed.
+- Species-specific recovery and care rooms for young and small animals

 Minimizing Stress is a priority in the hospital.
 With quiet zones, species separation, sound panels, and minimal unnatural lighting and sounds, Think Wild seeks to reduce wild animal stress and prevent habituation to humans to ensure successful release back into the wild.